schriftgestalt/GlyphsSDK/Python Templates/Reporter/README.md

 #### drawBackground()

-Use this method to draw things behind the glyph outlines in the edit view.
+Use this method to draw things behind the glyph outlines in the Edit View.

 ```python
 	def drawBackground(self, layer):